rtmdrr/rtmdrr.github.io/_pages/cv.md

 * Journal and Monograph Reviewer: Communications of the ACM (2021) and a manuscript review for the Synthesis Lectures in Human Language Technologies published by Morgan&Claypool Publishers (2021).
 * Establishment and organization of the Computational Data Science Seminar at the Faculty of Industrial Engineering and Management at the Technion (2018 -- 2020)
 * Student chair in the Student Research Workshop (SRW) at ACL 2020.
-* Co-organization of the Israeli Seminar on Computational Linguistics (ISCOL) 2018.
+* Co-Organizer of the Israeli Seminar on Computational Linguistics (ISCOL) 2018.

 Work Experience
 ======